preetsb/SQL-Project_Mar25/cleaning_data.md

 ```

 Changed date column to standard format
 ```
 SELECT CAST(date AS DATE) FROM allsessions
 ```

 ### analytics
+Changed unit_price to integer, performed calculation to make it a standard price format in numbers and decimals.
 ```
 SELECT(CAST (unit_price AS integer)/1000000) AS unit_price
 FROM analytics